Saddiq Bey NBA Playoffs Player Props: Hawks vs. Celtics

 Saddiq Bey Insights vs. the Celtics

-- The Celtics are the fourth-best defensive squad in the league, allowing 111.4 points per game.
+- The Celtics allow 111.4 points per game, fourth-ranked in the NBA.

-- Allowing 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.
+- The Celtics give up 44 rebounds per contest, ranking 18th in the NBA.

-- Conceding 23.1 assists per contest, the Celtics are the second-ranked team in the league.
+- The Celtics allow 23.1 assists per contest, second-ranked in the league.

-- Allowing 11.6 made 3-pointers per game, the Celtics are the fifth-ranked team in the league.
+- The Celtics are the fifth-ranked team in the NBA at allowing threes, giving up 11.6 made 3-pointers per game.

 Saddiq Bey vs. the Celtics